On Hyperboloidal Foliations in the Study of Black Hole Quasinormal Modes: The equivalence between the two approaches

 where the spatial coordinate $r_*$ is known as the tortoise coordinate, which is related to the radial coordinate $r$ by means of the metric function.
-The wavefunction $\Psi$ and the resulting effective potential $V_\mathrm{eff}$ correspond to specific spherical harmonics, while governed by the given background spacetime metric.
-The equation is simplified by using the Fourier transform, namely, $\Psi(t, r_*)=(2\pi)^{-1}\int d\omega e^{-i\omega t} \psi(\omega, r_*)$.
-As a result, the black hole QNMs, $\omega_n$, are determined by solving the eigenvalue problem in the frequency domain:
+The wavefunction $\Psi$ and the resulting effective potential $V_\mathrm{eff}$ correspond to specific spherical harmonics, while governed by the given background spacetime metric and the specific type of perturbation.
+The equation is simplified by using the Fourier transform, namely, \bqn \Psi(t, r_*)=(2\pi)^{-1}\int d\omega e^{-i\omega t} \psi(\omega, r_*) . \eqn As a result, the black hole QNM frequencies, $\omega_n$, are determined by solving the eigenvalue problem in the frequency domain:

 Since the Fourier transform has been carried out for time slicing with a given $t$, the boundary of the above eigenvalue problem is at spatial infinity $r_* = \pm\infty$.
 The stability of the black hole solution requires $\mathrm{Im}\omega_n\le 0$, which leads to the divergence of the outgoing waveforms $\psi(\omega, r_*)$ at both ends of its boundary.
 Such a mathematically cumbersome situation can be handled by appropriately factoring out the asymptotic form $\psi_\mathrm{asp}(\omega, r)$ of the wave function, as performed in Leaver's continued fraction method~\cite{agr-qnm-continued-fraction-01}.
 Specifically, we write